 I can’t quite believe it, but this week Accountancy Options is celebrating its 19th birthday.

-A new employee recently asked me what’s changed since I first started out in the recruitment industry, and my immediate response was ‘everything.’
+A new employee recently asked me what has changed since I first started out in the recruitment industry, and my immediate response was ‘everything.’

 Here are the biggest changes I’ve seen in the industry and how we need to adapt.